 Where are you going?

-Knowing how your stroller will be used can be the difference between buying a product that fails to meet your needs, and finding the perfect fit.
-Being honest about how you plan to use your stroller will go a long way in determining which style is going to meet your needs the best.
+Knowing how your stroller will be used can be the difference between buying a product that fails to meet your needs and finding the perfect fit.
+Being honest about how you plan to use your stroller will go a long way in determining which style will meet your needs the best.

 How long will it take?

 The next question to ask is how long your usual trips will be.
 Will you use the stroller from gate to gate in the airport?
 Or will the baby be sitting in it for hours as you stroll the city sidewalks taking in the sights?
-How long baby will be expected to sit in the seat, will influence which comfort features you want.
+How long your baby will be expected to sit in the seat will influence which comfort features you want.
 The number of supplies you will need could also influence your choice based on the storage options the product features.
 If little ones sit for hours, you will want a deeper reclining seat, possible adjustable leg rests, and nice canopies.
 In short, the longer your trip, the more features for comfort and convenience you are likely to need.
 Alternatively, shorter trips require less and finding a budget-friendly, lighter-weight product will be the winner.

 You know where you are going, you know how long you will be gone, now you need to know how often you plan to go.
-If your plans include regular use on a weekly basis, you will probably want a quality stroller with more features, and you won't mind paying a little more to get more.
+If your plans include regular use weekly, you will probably want a quality stroller with more features, and you won't mind paying a little more to get more.
 If you think you are only using it for one trip to Disneyland, then finding an inexpensive option might be a better fit.

 Choosing a double umbrella stroller can be difficult as many strollers claim similar features and functionality.
 However, it is worth the effort to learn more about each option, as features and performance vary greatly from one product to another, making it nearly impossible to compare based on a list alone.
 While the differences between products may seem subtle, the impact on everyday use may be significant.
 Staying focused on how you intend to use your stroller will go a long way in finding the best option for your family.
 We feel the performance and features of our award winners offer parents options that meet the needs of every budget and just about every kind of use or user.